Processed And Low-Fat Foods Are Typically Low In Calories – Is It True?

 What Happens When We Have A Low-Fat Diet?

-As mentioned above, processed food is irrelevant of the fact if it is low-fat or not is detrimental to your health.
+As mentioned above, processed food is irrelevant the fact of it is low-fat or not is detrimental to your health.

 What About Low-Fat Foods?
 What If We Wish To Maintain A Low-Fat Diet?